 - Cannabidiol (CBD) and tetrahydrocannabinol (THC) are two natural compounds found in Cannabis genus plants.

 - CBD is typically found in hemp plant extractions.
 CBD is sold in gummies, oils, gels, extracts, supplements and other products.

 - THC is the main psychoactive compound of marijuana.
 THC is available in oils, edibles, capsules, tinctures and more.
 Most people know that smoking marijuana causes the ingestion of THC.

 - The two compounds, THC and CBD, both interact with the body’s endocannabinoid system.
 However, they have very different effects on the body.

 Chemical Structure and Interaction

 - THC and CBD have the same molecular structure.

 - They have 21 carbon atoms and 30 hydrogen atoms paired with 2 oxygen atoms.

-- The difference in the arrangement of the atoms causes the differing effects on the body.
+- The difference in the arrangement of the atoms causes different effects on the body.

-- THC and CBD are able to interact with your body’s cannabinoid receptors because of their chemical similarity.
+- THC and CBD can interact with your body’s cannabinoid receptors because of their chemical similarity.